mjpitz/aetherfs/ARCHITECTURE.md

 The `BlockAPI` gives callers direct access to the block data.
 You must use the `DatasetAPI` to obtain block references.
 The `BlockAPI` does not provide callers with the ability to list blocks (intentional design decision).
 An entire block can be read at a time, or just part of one.

+#### REST

+AetherFS provides a REST interface via grpc-gateway.
+It's offered primarily for end users to interact with if no gRPC client has been generated or gRPC is unavailable.
+For example, the web interface is built against the REST interface since gRPC isn't* available in browsers.
+Because our API contains streaming calls, support over REST is difficult to do.

+All REST endpoints are under the `/api` prefix.

 #### HTTP File Server